cscorley/dissertation/chapters/1_introduction/3_goals.md

 defined below.

 Research Problem 1 (RP1)
-:   How does training a topic model on changesets affect the performance of a topic-modeling-based feature location techinque?
+:   Effectively using software repository history for an online topic-modeling-based feature location technique to remove retraining costs

 Research Problem 2 (RP2)
-:   How does training a topic model on changesets affect the performance of a topic-modeling-based developer identification techinque?
+:   Effectively using software repository history for an online topic-modeling-based developer identification technique to remove retraining costs

 Research Problem 3 (RP3)
-:   Can a single topic model trained on changesets be effectively used in both feature location and developer identification techniques?
+:   Effectively using a *single* changeset-based topic model for automating different software maintenance tasks

 Essentially, we want to know whether using changesets in a topic-modeling-based tool is beneficial and whether we can automate different tasks using the same